 In addition to our one-to-one sessions, we also host group workshops during the Fall and Spring semesters.
-For the 2020-21 academic year, we’ve converted many of our skill-focused workshops to run synchronously via Zoom.
+For the 2021-22 academic year, all workshops will run online via Zoom.

 - Understanding Plagiarism and Citation: In this workshop, you’ll learn what plagiarism is, why and how it happens, and how to reference others’ work with accuracy, clarity, and confidence.

 - Using Sources Strategically: In this workshop, you’ll learn how to find and use sources that meet your paper’s needs: not just those that echo your own argument, but also sources that provide background, examples, counterarguments, and analytical methods.

 You’re welcome to attend as many workshops as you’d like, but you’ll definitely get more from your workshop experience if you have a specific reading, research, or writing project in mind—just as you would for a one-to-one session.
 During the workshop, you’ll have time to apply what you’ve learned to your own writing and to ask questions of the workshop’s facilitator.

 You can browse the workshop schedule and register for a workshop through our events page.
 On the events page, click on the workshop title to find a description and registration link for the workshop.
 Then, click on the embedded Zoom registration link.
 When you complete your registration, you will automatically receive the Zoom meeting link via email.

 In order to best serve all students, we ask for your courtesy:

 - Arrive on time.
 Log into the workshop a few minutes before the listed start time.
 Because the workshop exercises build on one another, we request that you stay for the full 75-minute duration.